TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 Homeowners insurance rates in Indiana will vary based on the insurance company you choose.
 Cincinnati Insurance provides the most affordable home insurance in Indiana, at only $932 annually.
 This compares favorably to the state's average cost of $1,395, providing a $463 price break on average policy costs statewide.

-Get a head start on looking for cheap homeowners insurance by reviewing the cheapest Indiana home insurance carriers, listed below.
+Get a head start on looking for cheap homeowners insurance by reviewing the cheapest Indiana companies, listed below.

 |Carrier||Average 12-Month Rate in Indiana|

 Home insurance rates in Indiana vary depending on the city.
 Rates are determined based on on city-specific variables like the number of claims filed nearby, meaning your ZIP code could have a major impact on how much you pay.

 The best home insurance rates in Indiana are in Elkhart.
 The average home insurance policy in Elkhart costs $1,186 every 12 months — $209 less than the average policy in other Indiana cities.
 The below table shows the best places to live in Indiana if you’re looking for cheap homeowners insurance.